 After our visit with an old friend in Le Cabellou, we returned to Mor-Bihan to visit a bunch of other, very old friends indeed – Les Alignements des Menhirs à Carnac.
 The alignments of mega [large] liths [stones], those lines and lines of upright planted rocks in the area around the town of Carnac.
 But first, we stopped at Carnac Plage for a quick survey of the yacht harbor and a stroll along the Boulevard de la Plage.

-Menhirs, dolmen, tumuli, and standing stones, megaliths, and cromlechs, Brittany is full of these large rocks [Megaliths] which were planted singly [Menhirs] or in groups as burial chambers [Dolmen, if itself buried under pebbles or dirt, it’s a Tumulus] and sometimes the menhirs were positioned in circles [Cromlechs].
+Menhirs, dolmen, tumuli, and standing stones, megaliths, and cromlechs, Brittany is full of these large rocks [Megaliths] which were planted singly [Menhirs] or in groups as burial chambers [Dolmen, or, if the dolmen itself is buried under pebbles or dirt, it’s a Tumulus] and sometimes the menhirs were positioned in circles [Cromlechs].
 Why?
 That’s anybody’s guess.
 Working the quarries, dragging huge chunks of rock through the countryside – at least it’s a relatively flat coastal region! – to bury them upright in straight, parallel rows, hundreds of meters long and sometimes associated with circles of rocks, sometimes with burial chambers has had to be based on serious symbolic needs of these, as yet unknown people(s).
 In each of the three major alignments near the town of Carnac: Kerlescan, Kermario, and Ménec, the menhirs are aligned in descending size from W to E and each group is positioned at a specific angle against the next.
 Kerlescan is pointed toward the equinox sunrises, Kermario is oriented toward the summer solstices, while the main alignment, Ménec, is angled right between these two.
 There are other major menhirs on the Quiberon peninsula and other locals along the coast which may have been associated with these alignments in prehistoric times.
 Theories abound!

 There are currently roughly 10 000 menhirs and formations thereof in Brittany.
-It is estimated that there might have been as many as 50 000 at the height of the neolithic era.
+It is estimated that there might have been as many as 50 000 at the height of the Neolithic Era.
 It appears that some of these mysterious rock formations go back some 7000 years.
 So far, few reliable indices could be gathered to assign authorship to these megalithic activities.
 The acidic dirt dissolved buried remains of early neolithic persons beyond modern men’s current ability to extract DNA materials.
 As of now, we simply don’t know who started the crazy idea of planting rocks like peach trees in an orchard.